ton-community/ton-docs/docs/v3/guidelines/smart-contracts/howto/wallet.md

 const codeCell = Cell.fromBoc(Buffer.from(result.codeBoc, "base64"))[0];

-// now we have base64 encoded BOC with compiled code in result.codeBoc console.log("Code BOC: " + result.codeBoc);
+// now we have base64 encoded BOC with compiled code in the result.codeBoc console.log("Code BOC: " + result.codeBoc);
 console.log("\nHash: " + codeCell.hash().toString("base64")); // get the hash of cell and convert in to base64 encoded string
 ```